baaastijn/dbt-postgresql-metabase-workshop/mkdocs/docs/index.md

 Our use case is quite simple: we are a company, with customers, orders and payments.
 We want to build nice visualization dashboards, to monitor closely our activity.

-More than dashboards, we want to avoid black magic, avoid technical debt, and for that we will use dbt to introduce best practive for analytics.
+More than dashboards, we want to avoid black magic, avoid technical debt, and for that we will use dbt to introduce a few best practices for analytics.

 What this workshop is not : it's not an intensive worshop for experts, neither something to follow for best practices (it's more the opposite since we will skip few phases like Git synchonization, dbt, tests).